DeutscheSoft/Pike-JACK/README.md

 passes all data from and to Pike using a ringbuffer.
 This ringbuffer has a fixed size and it is therefore important to process incoming MIDI events fast enough to prevent buffer overruns.

+# License

+This module is licensed under the GPLv2.